Tips for using Video Testimonials on Instagram

 - Music can get your video flagged, but you can appeal this decision.

-1. Instagram grabs the first second of your video as a thumbnail.
+1. By default, Instagram automatically grabs the first second of your video as a thumbnail.

 You can edit thumbnails when you make a post on Instagram.
 However, if you forget this step, it will automatically select the first second of your video for a thumbnail.
-Using schedulers like Later will also take away the ability to customize your thumbnail, so a great tip is to make your thumbnail the first second of your video.
+You can go back to edit the thumbnail by selecting a different video still or uploading a custom image.

 2. Videos for Instagram cannot be longer than one minute.